TrainWeb.org Facebook Page

 Map: Ho 17 J 5, Ba 41 H 13 Topographic Maps

-My guess is this sign was supposed to read "Unsafe to Walk Tracks", though a friend suggests the wording is proper and intended for train crews who might otherwise walk beside a train in order to inspect it.
+At first, I thought this sign was supposed to read "Unsafe to Walk Tracks", but these are likely instructions to train crews who might otherwise walk beside a train in order to inspect it.

 Into the 1970s, the Thomas Viaduct could be crossed on foot with help from a walkway along its western side.
 That walkway is in very bad condition now.